-Are you looking to cash-in on the seasonal Colorado gold rush, but don’t know where to start?
-With all of the different leaf peeping prospects across the state, it’s understandable to feel a bit of analysis paralysis.
+Are you looking to cash in on the seasonal Colorado gold rush, but don’t know where to start?
+With all of the different leaf-peeping prospects across the state, it’s understandable to feel a bit of analysis paralysis.
 Adding to the pressure is the fact that you only have about four weeks to catch the fall colors before they’re gone.
-For more tips, be sure to read our recent post on the Five Best Fall Trips in Colorado.
+For more tips, be sure to read our post on the Five Best Fall Trips in Colorado.

-To ease the leaf peeping planning stress, we’ve put together an epic road trip loop which takes you up-and-over our favorite mountain passes and through some of Colorado’s most iconic cities and towns.
+To ease the leaf-peeping planning stress, we’ve put together an epic road trip loop that takes you up and over our favorite mountain passes and through some of Colorado’s most iconic cities and towns.
 Read our recommended itinerary below to help in planning your perfect fall color travel route!

 Starting point: Denver, Colorado